picosonic/js13k-2018/devdiary/diary.md

 The basic player/enemy state was added with a number of physics attributes once I'd decided to make a 2d platform game.
 I'd recently watched some youtube videos on the physics required.
 Particularly useful was the GameMaker Platform tutorial on platform game mechanics http://youtu.be/CfHmiFUtWT4

-The basic layout and framework for the game loop called by [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) was added, it included a notion of accumulated time sine the last call so that the game would run as many update steps as necessary but only one redraw would occur.
+The basic layout and framework for the game loop called by [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) was added, it included a notion of accumulated time since the last call so that the game would run as many update steps as necessary but only one redraw would occur.

 14th August
 -----------